lmcrean/Crocodile-Kingdom/README.md

   resetCards (); // This resets the variables to their original values. attemptsContainer.innerText = 0; // This resets the attempts counter to 0.

-  lockCards = false; // This statement is set to false so that the user can click on the cards again.
+  lockCards = false; // This statement is set to false so that the player can click on the cards again.
 }
 ```